 What are Free Radicals?

 Atoms are stable when the orbitals in their shells are fully filled with electrons and each of them can only accommodate a maximum of two electrons or a pair of electrons.
-Atoms or molecules that have orbitals containing a single unpaired electron tend to be highly unstable, the are called Free Radicals.
+Atoms or molecules that have orbitals containing a single unpaired electron tend to be highly unstable, they are called Free Radicals.
 Free radicals may be formed when a covalent bond is broken such that each portion keeps its own share or they may be formed when an atom or molecule accepts a single electron transferred during an oxidation-reduction reaction.

-How they Affect Us?
+How They Affect Us?

 - Free radicals are extremely reactive and capable of chemically altering many types of molecules, including proteins, nucleic acids, and lipids.

 - They attack important macromolecules leading to cell damage and homeostatic disruption.

 - Free radicals are said to be involved in many disorders linked with advancing age, including cancer, atherosclerosis, cataracts, and neurodegeneration.

 - Some free radicals are also beneficial.
 For example, in our immune system, oxygen free radicals are used to destroy bacteria and other harmful organisms.

 In 1956, Denham Harman of University of Nebraska came up with his “free radical theory of aging”, he proposed that aging results from tissue damage caused by free radicals but was failed to generate significant interest.
 Then, in 1969, Joe McCord and Irwin Fridovich of Duke University discovered an enzyme, Superoxide Dismutase (SOD) whose sole function was the destruction of the superoxide radical (O2–).
 This discovery supported and complemented the theory that if the body has a mechanism exclusively for the destruction of free radicals then they might be harmful to our body systems.